frictionlessdata/datapackage/data-packages/index.md

 The following are commonly used fields that the package descriptor MAY contain:

 * `title` - a title or one sentence description for this package
 * `description` - a description of the package.
-The first paragraph (up to the first double line break should be usable as summary information for the package)
+The description MUST be [markdown][] formatted -- this also allows for simple plain text as plain text is itself valid markdown.
+The first paragraph (up to the first double line break should be usable as summary information for the package).
 * `homepage` - URL string for the data packages web site
 * `version` - a version string identifying the version of the package.
 It should conform to the [Semantic Versioning][semver] requirements.
 * `sources` - an array of source objects.
 Each source object may have `name`, `web` and `email` fields.
 Example: